Red-crowned crane: Breeding

 Pairs are territorial during the breeding season.
 Nesting territories range from 1 to 7 km2 and are often the same year after year.
 Most nesting territories are characterized by flat terrain, access to wetland habitat, and tall grasses.
 Nest sites are selected by females, but built by both sexes and are frequently in a small clearing made by the cranes, either on wet ground or shallow water over waters no more than 20 to 50 cm deep.
 Sometimes, nests are built on the frozen surface of water, as frigid temperatures may persist well into nesting season.
 Nest building takes about a week.
 A majority of nests contains two eggs, though one to three have been recorded.

 Both sexes incubate the eggs for at least 30 days.
 They also both feed the young when they hatch.
 Staying in the nest for the first few weeks, the young start to follow their parents as they forage in marshes by around 3 months of age.
 New hatchlings weigh about 150 g and are covered in yellow natal down for two weeks.
 By early fall, about 95 days after hatching, the young are fledged and are assured fliers by migration time.
 Although they can fly well, crane young remain together with their parents for around 9 months.
 Young cranes maintain a higher-pitched voice that may serve to distinguish them from outwardly similar mature birds, this stage lasting until the leave parental care.
-The average adult lifespan is around 30 to 40 years, with some specimens living to 75 years of age in captivity.
-It is one of the longest-living species of bird.
+The longevity of these birds is largely unknown, but assumed to live 20 to 30 years in wild.
+The oldest wild individual in Hokkaido died at the age of 35.
+In captivity, these bird may live up to 65 years.
+The oldest captive individual ever Recorded, named mali, died at the age of 46 in the Kushiro Zoo.
+Another individual, named 'Momo', is currently living at Tama Zoological Park at the age of 45.